sdebby/Arduino_bike_blink/README.md

 # Arduino bike blink project
-Arduino nano with RGB led strips operated by RF control.
+Arduino nano with 2 RGB led strips, attached to bag pack and operated by 4 channel RF control.
 This project made for rear signaling when riding a bike.

 The remote control connected to the front handle with Velcro.